DeepSpaceRepos/local-test-project/README.md

-# local-test-project
+# Simple Test Directory

-Local test of AgentAPI
+This is a simple test directory containing basic Python scripts for testing purposes.